 The national average for public high schools is 436 students to 1 college counselor!

 It has been reported that a typical student will only see their counselor for 38 minutes altogether over the course of four years in high school!

 Only 30% of public institutions had a dedicated college advisor while 73% of private schools reported that they employed at least one counselor (full- or part-time) whose sole responsibility was to provide college counseling for students!

-U.S. News and World Report's annual review represents the benchmark for “elite” status for the nation’s colleges and universities, but it’s critical to realize that the top 50 schools in the most recent report enroll less than 4 percent of the nation’s undergraduate students!
+U.S. News and World Report's annual review represents the benchmark for “elite” status for the nation’s colleges and universities, and it’s critical to know that the top 50 schools in the most recent report (2017) enroll less than 4% of the nation’s undergraduate students!

-The numbers speak for themselves and that's why we've created CMAP.
+The numbers speak for themselves and that's why we've created COLLEGEmap.